Assistant Professor of Law

-Mary Pareja has been teaching at the UNM School of Law since the fall of 2005.
+Mary Leto Pareja has been teaching at the UNM School of Law since the fall of 2005.
 Before moving to Albuquerque, she spent nearly nine years in private practice.
-Most recently, Pareja was a partner at a large Denver law firm.
+Most recently, Pareja was an equity partner at a large Denver law firm with offices around the world.
 While in private practice, she specialized in employee benefits law, and worked primarily on issues related to pension, retirement, and health plans.

-At the UNM School of Law, Pareja primarily co-teaches in the Business & Tax Clinic.
-She supervises students who represent taxpayers who are in disputes with the IRS and the New Mexico Taxation and Revenue Department.
-Her work is supported by a federal Low Income Taxpayer Clinic grant.
-She also has taught Employee Benefits Law, Estate and Retirement Planning, and Sales of Goods.
-In addition, she travels to Madrid, Spain each summer as part of UNM’s Madrid Summer Law Institute and teaches Spanish law students about US law and the common law legal system.
+At the UNM School of Law, Pareja teaches Health Law and Torts as well as a variety of tax and business courses.
+She has taught in the Business & Tax Clinic and has taught Employee Benefits Law, Estate and Retirement Planning, and Sales of Goods.
+In addition, she regularly travels to Madrid, Spain as part of UNM’s Madrid Summer Law Institute and teaches Spanish law students about U.S. law and the common law legal system.

 Pareja speaks Spanish fluently.